Twardogóra: 19th and 20th centuries

 At the beginning of the 19th century, two new cemeteries were set up outside the city, separate for Protestants and Catholics, and the old church cemetery was demolished.
 Catholics built a church in 1869 near the new market.
 In 1873, a fire destroyed the evangelical church, which was rebuilt three years later in Gothic Revival style.
 From the middle of the 19th century Twardogóra began to acquire industrial character.
 Henryk Piirschel founded a mechanical weaving factory in 1852, and Henry Lichtenberg began industrial furniture production.
-Until 1945 the town was part of Germany.

 The demographic development of the town in the 19th century (in 1885 – 2202 people, and after the merger with the Old Twardogóra in 1910 – 3351 people) caused an increase in the town's infrastructure.
 Before the World War I, a credit bank (1901), a printing house (1907), a court and detention center (1902), a town hall, a cemetery chapel (1906), a town hall (1912) and a new water supply (1901) and electrification of the city was conducted (1910).
 In 1944, the town was home to 4500 people, who primarily engaged in craft, trade and services.
 The town had, among other things, an agricultural and general school, two cinemas, a hospital, a child's home and extensive gastronomy.
 German rule ended in Twardogóra on January 23, 1945, when it came under Polish administration.
 As a result of Nazi Germany's defeat in World War II, the town was transferred to Poland in accordance with the Potsdam Agreement.